wansoleh/redirect-from-youtube-to-invidious/README.md

   - Check for any errors in the Violent Monkey dashboard.

 - **Script Conflicts**:
-  - Ensure no other userscripts or browser extensions are conflicting with the `redirect-youtube-to-piped` script.
+  - Ensure no other userscripts or browser extensions are conflicting with the `redirect-youtube-to-invidious` script.

 ## Conclusion
-You have successfully installed the `redirect-youtube-to-piped` userscript using Violent Monkey.
-Enjoy a more privacy-conscious YouTube experience with Piped!
+You have successfully installed the `redirect-youtube-to-invidious` userscript using Violent Monkey.
+Enjoy a more privacy-conscious YouTube experience with invidious!